- Average length of stay 1 day

 Considerations after Cataract Surgery

-- Avoid substances such as cream to and around the eye
+- Substances such as cream to and around the eye

-- Eye drops recommended by the doctor should be used regularly.
+And patient should use the eye drops recommended by the doctor regularly.

-Post-operative controls should not be interrupted.
-The patient should consult his physician before driving.
+Post-operative controls should not be neglected.
+The patient should consult his doctor before start to drive.